mainmatter/mainmatter.com/_posts/2020-09-28-html-first-glimmer-components.md

 The key points we will be addressing in this post are:

-- Glimmer components do not extend from `EmberObject`, and use the native `class` syntax.
+- Glimmer components use native `class` syntax and do not extend from `EmberObject`.
 - Separation of internal state (properties) and external state (arguments).
-- HTML-first approach makes for much simpler API surface.
+- HTML-first approach makes for a much simpler API surface.

 ## Native `class`